 How to participate in the Solace competition?

 Year 1 and Year 2 students from Keele’s School of Medicine and Year 1 and Year 2 students from Keele’s School of Humanities are invited to submit a piece of creative work on global health to our SOLACE student competition.
 The submitted work can be in the format of choice.
-This could be an essay, a poem, a music documentary, an audio- visual installation, a painting or a combination of the above.
+This could be an essay, a poem, a music documentary, an audio-visual installation, a painting or a combination of the above.
 The submission must convey in a powerful fashion the student’s interest in global health.
-You must submit a ‘hard’ copy of your work and a ‘soft’ copy (an electronic version (if an installation, please provide detailed pictures), large files should be send as a Google Drive link.
-You should email your submission to CASIC Administrator Ms Liz Riley (email@example.com) and arrange a drop off of your hard submission.
+You must submit a ‘hard’ copy of your work and a ‘soft’ copy an electronic version (if an installation, please provide detailed pictures), large files should be sent as a Google Drive link.
+You should email your submission to CASIC Administrator Ms. Liz Riley (firstname.lastname@example.org) and arrange a drop off of your hard submission.
 Absolute deadline is Wednesday 28 March 2018 12 noon.
 No late submissions will be accepted.
 Please indicate if you are happy for your creative piece to be part of the SOLACE exhibition (launch: 1 May 2019).

 - Students need to be registered in 2017-18 as a Year 1 or Year 2 student at the School of Medicine or the School of Humanities